vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

         -[] non overlapping intervals

 11): Binary trees (traversals , medium and hard problem)
-    a) traversals
-        -[X] introduction to trees
-        -[X] binary tree representation in C++
-        -[X] binary tree traversal in binary tree
-        -[X] preorder traversal of a binary tree
-        -[X] inorder traversal of a binary tree
-        -[X] postorder traversal of a binary tree
-        -[X] level order traversal in a spiral form -[X] iterative preorder traversal of binary tree -[X] iterative inorder traversal of binary tree -[X] post order traversal of binary tree using 2 stacks -[X] post order traversal of binary tree using 1 stacks -[X] Preorder, Inorder, and Postorder Traversal in one Traversal
     b) medium problems
         -[] height of a binary tree
         -[] check if the binary tree is height balanced or not